BY

 - The policy must be with a registered health insurer.

-- You need to hold this cover for the entire financial year if you want to avoid paying any part of the surcharge.
+- You need to hold hospital cover for the entire financial year if you want to be fully exempt and avoid paying any part of the surcharge.

-If you only have hospital coverage for part of the year (for example, six months), you’ll only be exempt from paying the surcharge during that period.
-The surcharge will apply proportionally for any months where you didn’t have coverage.
+If you only hold hospital cover for part of the year (for example, six months), you’ll only be exempt from paying the surcharge during that period.
+You may need to pay the MLS for any months where you didn’t have coverage, as the surcharge will apply proportionally for the uncovered period.

 Benefits of Private Health Insurance

-While private health insurance comes with its own costs (monthly premiums), it could save you money in taxes if you’re a higher-income earner.
+While private health insurance comes with its own costs (monthly premiums), you may be eligible for a private health insurance rebate, which can reduce the cost of your premiums depending on your income and family status.
+Private health insurance could also save you money in taxes if you’re a higher-income earner.
 For example:

 You can avoid paying this additional tax by taking out appropriate hospital cover before reaching these thresholds.